xeodou/go-sqlcipher/README.md

 ## Mac OSX

-OSX should have all the tools present to compile this package, if not install XCode this will add all the developers tools.
+OSX should have all the tools present to compile this package.
+If not, install XCode to add all the developers tools.

-Required dependency
+Required dependency:

 ```bash
 brew install sqlite3
 ```

-For OSX there is an additional package install which is required if you wish to build the `icu` extension.
+For OSX, there is an additional package to install which is required if you wish to build the `icu` extension.

-This additional package can be installed with `homebrew`.
+This additional package can be installed with `homebrew`:

 ```bash
 brew upgrade icu4c
 ```

-To compile for Mac OSX.
+To compile for Mac OSX:

 ```bash
 go build --tags "darwin"
 ```

-If you wish to link directly to libsqlite3 then you can use the `libsqlite3` build tag.
+If you wish to link directly to libsqlite3, use the `libsqlite3` build tag:

 ```
 go build --tags "libsqlite3 darwin"